 Definition: Puffy eyes are a result of a thicker layer of fat underneath the lids that causes more protrusion than the average Asian eye.

-Prominent Eyes do not imply puffiness; likewise, Puffy Eyes do not imply prominence.
+Protruding Eyes do not imply puffiness; likewise, Puffy Eyes do not imply protrusion.

 Definition: Dark shadows above the eyes, below the brow bone